Fsiban/Final_Project/README.md

 KNeighbours ShuffleSplit val_score:[0.89473684 0.89473684 0.94736842 0.94736842 0.87719298]

 ### Discussion
-Brief (no more than 1-2 paragraph) description about what you did.
-Include:

-- interpretation of whether your method "solved" the problem
-- suggested next step that could make it better.

 The Logistic regression method resolved the problem, I was able to train the model to categorise the samples betwen the two classes.
-One of the things we can do to improve the accuracy of the model would be to scale the model.
+One of the things we can do to improve the accuracy of the model would be to scale the data for standardisation.

-Make it iteration eg using the average
-KNeighbours Cross validation score:[0.87826087 0.92173913 0.94690265 0.9380531  0.91150442]

-KNeighbours ShuffleSplit val_score:[0.94736842 0.94736842 0.87719298 0.94736842 0.92982456]

-you can remove the ones with the lowest coefifient to keep the ones that have higher one to remove the noise..

 ### References
-All of the links

 - Sources
 https://www.kaggle.com/shravank/predicting-breast-cancer-using-pca-lda-in-r | https://scikit-learn.org/stable/datasets/index.html#breast-cancer-wisconsin-diagnostic-dataset